Globasa-Team/xwexi-pages-grav/03.gramati/05.tabellexi/default.eng.md

 How tired are you?

 (2) **Mi jixi ku yu sen kemo pilodo.**
-I know this: "You are how tired?".
+"I know this: _You are how tired?_"
 I know how tired you are.

 ### kekwanti - _how much_; kenumer - _how many_